pyro-ppl/numpyro/README.md

  - Improving robustness of inference on different models, profiling and performance tuning.
  - Supporting more functionality as part of the [pyro-api](https://github.com/pyro-ppl/pyro-api) generic modeling interface.
- - More inference algorithms, particularly those that require second order derivaties or use HMC.
+ - More inference algorithms, particularly those that require second order derivatives or use HMC.
  - Integration with [Funsor](https://github.com/pyro-ppl/funsor) to support inference algorithms with delayed sampling.
  - Other areas motivated by Pyro's research goals and application focus, and interest from the community.